opencog/opencog_rpi/README.md

 binaries use the ```-o``` switch.
 This downloads a .deb package and installs it on the system.
-It assumes that you have the base dependancies installed so it's best to run :
+It assumes that you have the base dependancies installed so it's best to run the following to first install the dependancies and then opencog.
 ```
     ./octool_rpi.sh -do
 ```
-This installs the dependancies and then opencog.